Fall Superpower Baby Food Puree

-Bursting with fall inspired flavors, this Fall Superpower Puree is made with sweet potatoes, persimmons and egg yolks and is a perfect puree for baby at any age.
-Full of essential nutrients such as choline, good cholesterol, omega-3 fatty acid and iron, this puree is aiding in baby's brain and bone development!
-A puree that is tasty and nutritious all in one!
+This Fall Superpower Baby Food Puree is made with sweet potatoes, persimmons and egg yolks and is bursting with fall inspired flavors.
+Full of essential nutrients such as choline, good cholesterol, omega-3 fatty acid and iron, this puree is aiding in baby’s brain and bone development!
+A puree that is tasty and nutritious for babies 6 months and up.

 Wait…. egg yolk?
 In a baby food puree?????

 I know, threw you for a loop didn’t I?

 Believe it or not, my Avocado + Egg Yolk recipe is always one of my top 10 puree recipes!
 Egg yolks and avocados are amazing first foods for baby!
 They are almost a perfect meal.
 But get this, sweet potatoes, persimmons and egg yolks are also amazing first foods for baby, and they taste way better!
 Like in, I was eating this puree while drinking my forth cup of coffee, because it was sooooooo good!
 It tasted like fall.
 And as someone that is just starting to like eggs, this is a very strong statement to make.